-This quick tip shows you how to remove old kernels from an Ubuntu install.
+This quick tip shows you various ways to remove old Linux kernels from an Ubuntu system.

 Removing the old kernels is one of the many ways to free disk space in Ubuntu.

-Method 1: Remove old kernels from Ubuntu using command line
+Method 1: Remove old kernels using apt autoremove command (recommended)

 This is the easiest possible option.
 All you have to do is to use the command below: